 The Child Behavior Rating Scale (Bronson et al., 1990) is a teacher-report measure used to gather information about "a child's task behavior and social behavior with peers and adults" (Bronson et al., 1995, p.
 260).
-The original measure is comprised of 32 items that ask teachers to rate the frequency with which individual students exhibit specific behaviors on a scale from 1 (never) to 5 (always).
-Eighteen items combine to form the Mastery Behavior Scale and 14 comprise the Social Behavior Scale, which together capture students' work-related skills and social skills, respectively (Lim et al., 2010; Son et al., 2013).
+The original measure is comprised of 32 items that ask teachers to rate the frequency with which individual children exhibit specific behaviors on a scale from one (never) to five (always).
+Eighteen items combine to form the Mastery Behavior Scale and 14 comprise the Social Behavior Scale, which together capture children's work-related skills and social skills, respectively (Lim et al., 2010a; Son et al., 2013).

 The majority of studies using the CBRS, however, have utilized shorter variations of the measure.
-One of the most used variations was introduced by Matthews and colleagues (2009) and consists of 17-items that measure children's behavioral regulation as illustrated by two subscales.
-The Classroom Self-Regulation subscale is comprised of 10 items that assess teachers' perceptions of children's behavioral regulation during academic tasks (e.g., following directions, staying on task; See Appendix A for items); the Social Skills (or Interpersonal Skills) subscale is comprised of 7 items that assess teachers' perceptions of children's behavioral regulation in social situations (e.g., respecting others, sharing; See Appendix A for items).
-This factor structure has been validated in other studies (e.g., Ponitz et al., 2009; Wanless et al., 2011b), and many who use the CBRS opt to utilize the items from the Classroom Self-Regulation subscale independently or in conjunction with those from the Social Skills (Interpersonal Skills) subscale to assess children's behavioral regulation.
+One of the most used variations was introduced by Matthews and colleagues (2009) and consists of 17 items that measure children's behavioral regulation as illustrated by two subscales.
+The Classroom Self-Regulation subscale is comprised of 10 items that assess teachers' perceptions of children's behavioral regulation during academic tasks (e.g., following directions, staying on task; See Appendix A for items); the Interpersonal Skills (we will refer to this as the Social Skills subscale throughout the rest of this document) subscale is comprised of 7 items that assess teachers' perceptions of children's behavioral regulation in social situations (e.g., respecting others, sharing; See Appendix A for items).
+This factor structure has been validated in other studies (e.g., Ponitz et al., 2009; Wanless, McClelland,

+Acock, Ponitz, et al., 2011), and many who use the CBRS opt to utilize the items from the Classroom Self-Regulation subscale independently or in conjunction with those from the Social Skills subscale to assess children's behavioral regulation.

-VKRP falls within this latter category and uses the 17 items from both subscales to assess teachers' perceptions of students' approaches to learning, self-regulation, and social-emotional adjustment.
-Scores are interpreted at the domain level, with the 10 items from the Classroom Self-Regulation subscale comprising the "self-regulation domain" and the 7 items from the Social Skills (Interpersonal Skills) subscale comprising the "social skills domain."
+VKRP falls within this latter category and uses the 17 items from both subscales to assess teachers' perceptions of children's' self-regulation and social skills.
+Scores are interpreted at the domain level, with the 10 items from the Classroom Self-Regulation subscale comprising the "self-regulation domain" and the 7 items from the Social Skills subscale comprising the "social skills domain."